avc-adelaide/bellhoppe/README.md

 added via your standard shell configuration.
 The Makefile message outputs an example of how to do this for a `.zshrc` setup.

+For using `arlpy` (Python), additional packages are needed.
+These can be fragile (at least on Mac), and at time of writing required a hard-coded Python version:

+    brew install python@3.12
+    brew install pipx
+    pipx install --python $(brew --prefix python@3.12)/bin/python3.12 arlpy

 ### Linux

 (todo)